mkeke/tetris/readme.md

 ## Tetris DX (Game Boy Color, 1998)

 Maximum Tetris experience due to a hand-held device with physical buttons.
 I bought the GBC solely for Tetris DX.
-This has a more vintage look & feel, but it's still tip-notch.
+This has a more vintage look & feel, but it's still top-notch.

 - Pieces fall faster for each level (up to level 10)
 - The board has a different background color depending on level